adamwulf/loose-leaf/README.md

 open Project/LooseLeaf/AppIds.plist
 ```

+If you don't have ids for some of these services, leaving them blank will still let you build and run the app, though some features may not work.

 That's it for configuration - now you can build the app and run it on your iPad!

 ## Get Involved